-Having several projects open at the same time can be a bit confusing when we first start using AGK Studio, so the best option is to close projects that we are not currently working on.
-To do this, right-click on the project to be closed and select Close Project from the pop-up menu (see FIG-3.36).
+Having several projects open at the same time can be a bit confusing when you first start using AGK, so the best option is to close projects that you are not currently working on.
+To do this, right-click on the project to be closed and select Close Project from the pop-up menu (see FIG-3.35).